Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Multilingual BERT

 \paragraph{Fine-tuning BERT} BERT shows strong performance by fine-tuning the transformer encoder followed by a softmax classification layer on various sentence classification tasks.
 A sequence of shared softmax classifications produces sequence tagging models for tasks like NER.
 Fine-tuning usually takes 3 to 4 epochs with a relatively small learning rate, for example, 3e-5.

 \paragraph{Multilingual BERT} mBERT \cite{multilingualBERTmd} follows the same model architecture and training procedure as BERT, except with data from Wikipedia in 104 languages.
 Training makes no use of explicit cross-lingual signal, e.g. pairs of words, sentences or documents linked across languages.
 In mBERT, the WordPiece modeling strategy allows the model to share embeddings across languages.
 For example, ``DNA'' has a similar meaning even in distantly related languages like English and Chinese \footnote{``DNA'' indeed appears in the vocabulary of mBERT as a stand-alone lexicon.}.
-To account for the various size of Wikipedia training data in different languages, training uses a heuristic to subsample words from languages with large Wikipedia and oversample words from languages with small Wikipedia when running WordPiece as well as sampling a training batch, random words for cloze and random sentences for next sentence classification.
+To account for varying sizes of Wikipedia training data in different languages, training uses a heuristic to subsample or oversample words when running WordPiece as well as sampling a training batch, random words for cloze and random sentences for next sentence classification.

 \paragraph{Transformer} For completeness, we describe the Transformer used by BERT.
 Let $\xx$, $\yy$ be a sequence of subwords from a sentence pair.
-Note a special token \texttt{[CLS]} is prepended to $\xx$ and \texttt{[SEP]} is appended to both $\xx$ and $\yy$.
+A special token \texttt{[CLS]} is prepended to $\xx$ and \texttt{[SEP]} is appended to both $\xx$ and $\yy$.
 The embedding is obtained by

 where $E$ is the embedding function and $\LN$ is layer normalization \cite{ba2016layer}. $M$ transformer blocks are followed by the embeddings.
 In each transformer block,

 where $\gelu$ is an element-wise activation function \cite{hendrycks2016bridging}.
 In practice, $h^i \in \calR^{(|\xx| + |\yy|)\times d_h}$, $\WW_1 \in \calR^{4d_h \times d_h}$, $\bb_1 \in \calR^{4d_h}$, $\WW_2 \in \calR^{d_h \times 4d_h}$, and $\bb_2 \in \calR^{d_h}$. $\SA$ is the multi-heads self-attention function.
 We show how one new position $\hat{h}_i$ is computed.